Everyone has a story to tell.

 What’s Next Stop Who Knows About Today?

-Today, Next Stop Who Knows is still the place where we share our travel stories and adventures.
-We also share travel tips that may be useful for those that follow in our footsteps.
+Next Stop Who Knows is still the place where we share our travel stories and travel tips that may be useful for those that follow in our footsteps.

-And we document how we’ve managed to create a lifestyle that allows us to travel wherever and whenever we want to whilst making more money that we could ever make working in our old jobs back home.
+We also document how we’ve managed to create a lifestyle that allows us to travel wherever and whenever we want whilst making more money than we could ever make working in our old jobs back home.

 How Many Countries Have We Been To?

-We’ve been travelling full-time for almost 5 years now and we’ve been to 52 (and counting!) countries to date.
+We’ve been travelling full-time for 5.5 years and we’ve been to 58 countries.

 If you’re sat at home, unhappy, wondering “how can I travel and make money online” or you’re just looking for a way to break free of the rat race and take control of what you do each day, we hope that you can get some real tips and inspiration from our story and this website that will help you achieve your own goals.